What Do You Do When Family Members and Relatives Ask For Your Financial Support?

 Lending out money or giving financial support to family members and relatives is often an emotional experience.
 Nevertheless, I think that we should learn how to handle the situation as objectively as possible.
 By letting our emotions and pity control our decisions, we could end up in our own financial mess.

-A few weeks ago, I wrote an article on how to handle friends who borrow money.
-I recommend that you read that first before you proceed because most of the advise that I will dispense below are based from what was discussed in that post.
+I already wrote an article on how to handle friends who borrow money.
+I recommend that you read that first before you proceed.
+Because most of the advice that I will dispense below is based on what was discussed in that post.

-Going back to our topic, we now continue by asking ourselves this question: So how do we carry ourselves when faced with a family member or relative who’s asking for financial support?
+So going back to our topic, we now continue by asking ourselves this question: How do we carry ourselves when faced with a family member or relative, who’s asking for financial support?

 If you’ve experienced being asked for money by a relative, I’m sure that you know that these situations typically start with the telling of a sad story.
-Listen with an open heart and empathize but do not promise anything.
-Show genuine concern and ask questions so that you’ll fully understand the circumstances that led them to ask for your help.
+Listen with an open heart and empathize.
+But do not promise anything.
+Show genuine concern and ask questions.
+This will help you fully understand the circumstances that led them to ask for your help.

-Furthermore, be sure to give them a reasonable date when you’ll have your decision and offer to be the one to call them on that day.
+Furthermore, be sure to give them a reasonable date when you’ll have your decision.
+Offer to be the one to call them on that day.
 Doing so will lessen their anxiety and likewise assure them that you are sincerely willing to help.

-Once you have thoroughly assessed your financial capabilities and found out that you could afford to extend your help, then arrange to make the payment directly to their need.
+Once you have thoroughly assessed your financial capabilities and found out that you can afford to extend help, then arrange to make the payment directly to their need.

 What does this mean?